JayCuthrell/jaycuthrell.com/_pages/disclosure.md

 ---

 Here are my disclosures that I make reasonable attempts to keep current.
-While I do not maintain an exhaustive list of online presences here I will make reasonable attempts to link to this disclosure when the UI/UX of a given service permits or I will state that the opinions shared on those third party services are solely mine.
+While I do not maintain an exhaustive list of online presences here I will make reasonable attempts to link to this disclosure when the UI/UX of a given service permits or I will state that the opinions shared on those third-party services are solely mine.

 In general, the words, images, or what can be summed up as a variety of purposeful output found at this website and elsewhere on the Internets are my opinions.
 These momentary captures of the vortex of consciousness and mutable communications reflect my opinions and not those of anything or anyone else.
 That’s what many folks like to call a disclaimer.
 This disclaimer is mine.
 It’s pretty fancy if I do say so myself.
 Which I just did.